 Hawaii Volcanoes National Park

 The biggest and best part of the Big Island is definitely this amazing national park.
-If you were to visit the Big Island and ask people what they want to see, this is definitely at the top of the list.
+If you were to visit the Big Island and ask people what they want to see, this is definitely at the top of the list, especially if you are looking for things to do in Hilo at night.
 The two active volcanoes on the island are a pretty incredible sight, especially Kilauea, which is over 1000 metres high and the larger of the two.

 Seeing the lava flow into the sea is a sight that you must seek out and see.
 Many people come with this intention, but don’t actually find what they are looking for.
 So be sure to ask some of the friendly locals or travelers exactly where you can see this amazing sight.